1201 Brickell Bay Drive

+1201 Brickell Bay Drive is a large waterfront property in the Brickell district of Greater Downtown Miami, Florida, which has remained undeveloped for several decades despite many high rise building developments proposed there in the 21st century.

-The Villa Magna Condominium Complex was an urban development that was planned to rise on a 2.5 acre plot in Brickell, downtown Miami, Florida.
+In the 2000s building boom leading up to the Great Recesion, the Villa Magna Condominium Complex was an urban development that was planned to rise on the 2.5 acre plot in Brickell, downtown Miami, Florida.
 It was approved in 2006 by the city council and the Federal Aviation Administration and construction was slated to begin in April 2007.
 The ending date was approximated to be late 2008 or early 2009; however, the housing crisis of the late 2000s halted the project.

-The project was revived as The Towers by Foster + Partners in 2016, after FAA approval of supertall heights (>1,000 ft).
-Then in the early 2020s the site was sold again to Citadel Group as part of a planned a move to Miami from Chicago.
+The project was revived as The Towers by Foster + Partners in 2016, after FAA approval of supertall heights (>1,000 ft) on the property.

+Finally, in the early 2020s the site was sold again to Citadel Group as part of a planned a move to Miami from Chicago.
 The new Citadel Tower was submitted to the FAA in late 2024 at the maximum height allowed in the area at 1049 ft.
+While this new headquarters was in development, Citadel briefly moved to the Southeast Financial Center building in downtown in 2022, then to 830 Brickell in 2024.
+Site work began on this project in 2026, and received media attention in September 2026 when a drilling rig crane collapsed onto the adjacent road and several parked cars.

 History

 The complex was to feature two twin towers, Villa Magna Condominiums I and Villa Magna Condominiums II.
 Both were to be 574 ft tall with 57 floors.
 The complex was to be connected by the Villa Magna Plaza at the base of both towers.
 It was to be located at 1201 Brickell Bay Drive near Southeast 12th Street in Miami's Brickell neighborhood.
 The buildings were planned be used entirely for residential purposes, with the complex containing 780 condominium units.
 However, in 2007 the developers changed the plans to include more hotel, retail, and commercial space in realization of the quickly declining housing market at the time.
 The complex was then approved under a major use special permit.